antor44/livestream_video/README.md

 3. Download and unzip the default playlist4whisper.py, livestream_video.sh and playlist_xxx.m3u files, they should all be located in the same directory as whisper-cpp.

-4. You can start the GUI by entering the following command in the terminal, just make sure you're in the same directory as whisper-cpp, playlist4whisper.py, and livestream_video.sh:
+4. You can start the app by entering the following command in the terminal, just make sure you're in the same directory as whisper-cpp, playlist4whisper.py, and livestream_video.sh:

 python playlist4whisper.py or python3 playlist4whisper.py